 - 1. Treat all DHHA staff, patients, and visitors with courtesy, dignity, and respect. - 2.
-Follow DHHA rules, including the visitor policy and posted signs.
-Patients or visitors who violate DHHA rules and policies may be asked to leave DHHA property. - 3.
+Follow DHHA rules, including the visitor policy and 10.
+Not use illegal drugs, marijuana, or alcohol on DHHA posted signs.
+Patients or visitors who violate DHHA property. rules and policies may be asked to leave DHHA 11.
+Be thoughtful of other patients and staff by helping property. to control noise or other potential disturbances. - 3.
 Keep appointments and be on time.
 If patients can't keep their appointments, they must call the Appointment Center (303-436-4949) as soon as possible to reschedule. - 4.
 Give correct and complete information about: a.
-Present symptoms; - b.
-Past illnesses; - c.
-Other hospitalizations; - d.Current medications: - 5.
+Present symptoms; - b.Past illnesses; - c.
+Other hospitalizations; d.Current medications: - 5.
 Take part in care decisions and follow the treatment plan agreed upon with the care team. - 6.
 Be aware of what will happen when refusing treatment or not following instructions and take responsibility for those actions. - 7.
 Give DHHA copies of any advance directives. - 8.
 Contribute to a safe environment for all patients, visitors, and staff by not making threats or being abusive or violent to others.
 This includes never bringing unauthorized weapons onto DHHA property or encouraging others to engage in hostile behavior. - 9.
 Not smoke (including e-cigarettes) or use tobacco anywhere on DHHA property, including in public